Dard1ka/ITCS_Concept_React_IOT_FASTAPI/README.md

 # ITCS_CONCEPT_REACT_IOT_FASTAPI
 This project is a traffic light optimization system based on vehicle detection, PCU calculation, and automatic signal duration adjustment using Fuzzy Logic.
-This system combines a computer vision model, cloud server, and IoT microcontroller to produce adaptive and real-time traffic light settings.
+This system combines a computer vision model, and IoT microcontroller to produce adaptive and real-time traffic light settings.

 Project Objectives :